Waitemata Bridge Club /

 Training

-The club run Bridge Lessons throughout the year.
-Click bridge Lessons for more information.
+The club runs Bridge Lessons throughout the year.

 Waitemata Bridge Club is a friendly bridge club situated in Covil Park at Te Atatu South, West Auckland.